Electricity Laws and Incentives in California

 California’s National Electric Vehicle Infrastructure (NEVI) Planning

-The U.S. Department of Transportation’s (DOT) NEVI Formula Program requires the California Department of Transportation to submit an annual EV Infrastructure Deployment Plan (Plan) to the DOT and U.S. Department of Energy (DOE) Joint Office of Energy and Transportation (Joint Office) beginning August 1, 2022, describing how the state intends to distribute NEVI funds.
-The submitted plan must be established according to NEVI guidance.
+The U.S. Department of Transportation’s (DOT) NEVI Formula Program requires the California Department of Transportation to submit an annual EV Infrastructure Deployment Plan (Plan) to the DOT and U.S. Department of Energy (DOE) Joint Office of Energy and Transportation (Joint Office), describing how the state intends to distribute NEVI funds.
+The submitted plans must be established according to NEVI guidance.

 For more information about California’s NEVI planning process, see the California Energy Commission NEVI website.
 To review California’s NEVI plan, see the Joint Office State Plans for EV Charging website.